QubitSync/VidWeave/README.md

-# ZigVid
+# VidWeave

-ZigVid is a lightweight, Zig-powered backend designed for efficient video processing.
+VidWeave is a lightweight, Zig-powered backend designed for efficient video processing.
 It handles tasks like transcoding, chunking videos into multiple quality levels, and saving metadata to an SQLite database.
-ZigVid also provides a REST API for seamless integration with other services.
+VidWeave also provides a REST API for seamless integration with other services.

 ## Features